VishnuPrakashBharadwaj/MSD_LAB/README.md

 # MSD LAB Steps:
 - Open MobaXterm.
 Start a new SSH session with host = 10.40.4.51, username = userx (x = 1 to 99).
 Password is 'student@123'.
-- Using CLI : Connect to ug_vlsi_server using any userx (x = 1 to 99).
+- In case the above doesn't work, then using CLI : Connect to ug_vlsi_server using any userx (x = 1 to 99).
 The password is 'student@123'.
   ```console
   $ ssh -X user3@10.40.4.51
   ```